rclone/rclone/docs/content/flags.md

       --stats-one-line-date-format string    Enables --stats-one-line-date and uses custom formatted date.
 Enclose date string in double quotes (").
 See https://golang.org/pkg/time/#Time.Format
       --stats-unit string                    Show data rate in stats as either 'bits' or 'bytes'/s (default "bytes") --streaming-upload-cutoff SizeSuffix   Cutoff for switching to chunked upload if file size is unknown.
 Upload starts after reaching cutoff or when file ends. (default 100k)
-      --suffix string                        Suffix for use with --backup-dir.
+      --suffix string                        Suffix to add to changed files.
       --suffix-keep-extension                Preserve the extension when using --suffix.
       --syslog                               Use Syslog for logging
       --syslog-facility string               Facility for syslog, eg KERN,USER,... (default "DAEMON")